How To Train Goats On Electric Fence

 Have someone on the other side of the fence to “tempt” the goats a bit.
 This will show you and them if they are truly trained.

-If the goats come close to the fence, a sharp “no” will usually remind them.
-But be prepared for the goat that simply will not listen and get a little zap on their nose for getting too close.
+A sharp “no” will usually remind them if the goats come close to the fence.
+But be prepared for the goat that will not listen and allow them to get a little zap on its nose for getting too close.

 feeding a goat.
 Train goats on electric fence